charlietag/tmux-themes/README.md

     * tweak for background color
 * 2020/10/23
   * https://github.com/charlietag/tmux-themes/compare/v0.0.4...v0.0.5
-    * Change tmux active pane border to green and thicker, for more readable
+    * Change tmux active pane border to light orange and thicker, for more readable